on being conscious:

 Omm

-freddie omm’s Sicilian Haiku will be published by Mad Bear Books in 2021.
+freddie omm’s Sicilian Haiku, published by Mad Bear Books in September 2024, also features ghostly presences, albeit in Sicily, not London.